-(2) "Approval" means approval by the health officer pursuant to power granted to the health officer in this chapter.
+(2) "Approval" means approval by the health officer pursuant to power granted to him in this chapter.

-(3) "Health officer" is the director of The Jackson Animal Care Center.
+(3) "Health officer" is the director of health and sanitation of the city.

 (4) "Keeper" refers to any person owning, keeping, having, using or maintaining any of the animals or fowls herein referred to.